saqib1707/saqib1707.github.io/index.md

 	<tbody>
 		<tr>
 			<div>
-				I am deeply interested in the field of <b>machine learning</b> and <b>robot learning</b>, which arises from my fascination with discovering similarities between human learning and artificial intelligence.
-As a remarkable product of evolution, humans can serve as a blueprint for constructing AI systems.
-Therefore, my research aims to create algorithms that can be implemented in real-world systems, enabling them to learn from human demonstrations and advance through self-supervised learning and curiosity.
-I want to explore generalization, safety and adaptability that can be deployed in real-world scenarios.
-To achieve these objectives, I draw from my expertise in robotics, machine learning and computer vision.
+				I am broadly interested in the field of <b>machine learning</b>, <b>robot learning</b> and <b>computer vision</b>, which arises from my fascination with discovering similarities between human learning and artificial intelligence.
+As a remarkable product of evolution, humans can serve as a blueprint for the generalization and adaptation of neural agents.
+My research aims to develop AI algorithms that can be implemented in real-world systems, enabling them to learn from human demonstrations and advance through self-supervised learning and curiosity.
+I believe AI in the future should be flexible, learn with little supervision, and learn continuously over their lifetime.
+I work with reinforcement learning, machine learning, computer vision and robotics.
 				<!-- <br><span class="brHeight"></span> -->
 				<!-- <br><span class="brHeight"></span> -->
 			</div>